utexas-bwi/scavenger_hunt_api/README.md

 ### Robot Startup

 1. Boot up the scavenger robot.
 Before any ROS commands, open an SSH tunnel on the robot so it can see the website.
+This is required only for instances where `darksocket` is used to offload image processing to another machine.

 ```
 ssh -D 8080 http://utw10989.utweb.utexas.edu/